AlexCawood/rhea_api/README.md

 Form Post request
 http://localhost:5000/api/project/addmedia/image

-has to be a form request. submit a form request for each image
+has to be a form request. submit a form request for each image.

 	- proj_id
 	- file_name